All-American Bowl (high school football): By school

 Over 1,000 schools have had at least one player on All-American Bowl rosters and over 20% of have had more than one selection.

-Bradenton (FL) IMG Academy has the most all-time selections with 22, all coming since 2016.
-The only other schools with more than 10 selections are Santa Ana (CA) Mater Dei, Bellflower (CA) St. John Bosco, Fort Lauderdale (FL) American Heritage, Buford (GA) Buford and Fort Lauderdale (FL) St. Thomas Aquinas.
+Santa Ana (CA) Mater Dei has the most all-time selections with 24, all coming since 2016.
+The only other schools with more than 10 selections are Bradenton (FL) IMG Academy, Bellflower (CA) St. John Bosco, Fort Lauderdale (FL) American Heritage, Buford (GA) Buford, Fort Lauderdale (FL) St. Thomas Aquinas and Southlake (TX) Southlake Carroll.
 IMG Academy also holds the record for most selections in a single year (5) in 2018.